-What happens when you don’t pay your credit card balance in Canada?
+So, what happens when you’re unable to keep up with your payments?
 What steps can creditors take to recover their money?
 And most importantly, what can you do to get out of debt and collection agencies off your back?
 We’ll answer all those questions with this guide.

 Looking for debt solutions in Canada?
 We’re here to help!